suncoast-devs/handbook/lessons/react-intro/index.md

 ```

 You should notice that our app now has **THREE** articles.
 The first comes from
-our `<NewsArticle/>` and the other two from the hard coded elements.
+our `<NewsArticle/>` and the other two from the hardcoded elements.

-Let's remove the other two hard coded `<article>`s leaving only our
+Let's remove the other two hardcoded `<article>`s leaving only our
 `<NewsArticle/>`

 ```javascript